 Other early entries for the family include: William le Champeneys who was listed in the Curia Regis Rolls of 1219 and John Champenay in Freeman Rolls of Yorkshire in 1333.

 "In Shropshire the name, as Le Champeneys, is several times recorded by Eyton in the thirteenth century.
 Robert Champneys of Dorrington was the successor of Reginald de Dodinton, who held of Robert Fitz Hugh, Forester of Bolas, in the commencement of that century; and William Champneis of Wildesley is mentioned in 1253. "

 But by the 14th century, many of the family were found in Yorkshire as the Yorkshire Poll Tax Rolls of 1379 included: Johannes Chaumpenay, 1379; Johanna Chaumpenay, 1379; and Henricus Chaumpnay as all holding lands there at that time.

 Early History of the Champneys family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Champneys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Champneys research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Champneys History in all our PDF Extended History products and printed products wherever possible.

 Champneys Spelling Variations